RKHS-SHAP: Shapley Values for Kernel Methods: RKHS-SHAP

 \section{\textsc{RKHS-SHAP}}

 While \textsc{KernelSHAP} is model agnostic, by restricting our attention to the class of kernel methods, faster Shapley value estimation can be derived.
-In the following, we will lay out the disadvantage of existing sampling and data imputation approach and show that by estimating the value functionals as elements in the RKHS, we can circumvent the need for sampling -- thus improving the computational efficiency in the estimation.
+We assume our RKHS takes a tensor product structure, i.e, $\cH_k = \bigotimes_{i=1}^d \cH_{k^{(i)}}$, where $k^{(i)}$ is the kernel for each dimension $i\in D$.
+This structural assumption allows us to decompose the value functionals into tensor products of embeddings and feature maps, thus we can estimate them analytically, as later shown in Prop.~\ref{prop: representations}.
+Tensor product RKHSs are commonly used in practice, as they preserve universalities of kernels from individual dimension~\cite{szabo2017characteristic}, thus providing a rich function space.
+Note that this assumption is not essential within our framework.
+Namely, for a non-product kernel, one can still evaluate the value functions using tools from conditional mean embeddings and utilise our interpretability pipeline without conditional density estimation.
+We show this in Appendix~\ref{appendix: non-product kernels}.
+In the following, we will lay out the disadvantage of existing sampling and data imputation approach and show that by estimating the value functionals as elements in the RKHS, we can circumvent the need for learning and sampling from an exponential number of conditionals densities -- thus improving the computational efficiency in the estimation.